WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

   `https://publisher.example/page.html?q=query`),
 * other bundles (e.g. `package://https!,,distributor.example,otherpackage.wbn;q=query$https!,,publisher.example/page.html?q=query`), or
 * other origins within the same bundle (e.g. `package://https!,,distributor.example,package.wbn;q=query$https!,,otherpublisher.example/page.html?q=query`).

+### Rendering bundle component URLs

+Since it's a new scheme, we have to think about how browsers should render `package:` URLs.
+The current [rendering advice in the URL spec](https://url.spec.whatwg.org/#url-rendering) is probably not appropriate for the default display of `package:` URLs, as users won't understand the significance of its "host" part, `https!,,distributor.example,otherpackage.wbn;q=query$https!,,publisher.example`.

+We suggest that, in places the browser would render just a URL's host, it render the host of the *bundle's* URL, so just `distributor.example` in the above example.
+When the user opens the full URL for editing, it should expand to the full `package:` URL with encoding.

+Browsers can investigate showing a more detailed view, with the two components displayed separately, or even a full browser of the possible resource URLs within the bundle, but this shouldn't block shipping the first version of the feature.

 ## Open design questions